coolbutuseless/btnsystem/README.md

 ## The problem with built-in `system()` and `system2()`: Multiple commands in a single call

-It’s easy to get built-in `system2()` to execute arbitrary commands even if a user only controls the `args` for a given comment.
+It’s easy to get built-in `system2()` to execute arbitrary commands even if a user only controls the `args` for a given call.

 In the following, the intent was to only run the ‘ls’ command, but it is trivial to run any other command after this by setting an appropriate